 Listening to and playing music can actually help to reduce symptoms of depression.

-Researchers have found a number of different benefits of music therapy for people that struggle with mental health issues, including:
+Researchers have found a number of different health benefits of singing and music therapy for people that struggle with mental health issues, including:

 - Improved self-esteem